 “Pentecost should be a daily, or better, a constant part of the life and experience of all believers: preachers, teachers, lay people,” the bishop wrote.
 “And why is this so important?
 Because there is not one segment of our lives that we do not need the presence and the guidance of the Holy Spirit.”

 Arichea was born in Zambales, a province in the western Philippines, to parents who were both public school teachers.
-He would go on to earn degrees from the University of the Philippines, Union Theological Seminary (magna cum laude) and Duke University.
+He would go on to earn degrees from the University of the Philippines, Union Theological Seminary (magna cum laude) in the Philippines and Duke University in North Carolina.

 He also eventually studied linguistics at The Ohio State University, served as a visiting scholar at Princeton Theological Seminary and took on the role of bishop-in-residence at Duke.
 At the time of his passing, he was board chair of Union Theological Seminary.